tashi-2004/Data-Visualization-Tableau-Traffic-Collision-Insights/README.md

 **Recommendations** include awareness campaigns, infrastructure improvements, policy revisions for vehicle safety, data-driven enforcement, and collaboration with local agencies.

-## Files
-- `Book1.twb`: Contains all sheets, dashboards, and story.
-- `Report.pdf`: Summarizes the analysis, insights, and recommendations.

 ## Contact
 - For any questions or suggestions, feel free to contact at [abbasitashfeen7@gmail.com]